Germany's Merkel urges China to use influence on Iran

-BEIJING German Chancellor Angela Merkel urged China on Thursday to use its influence to persuade Iran to give up its nuclear weapons programme, at the start of a three-day visit when she will also seek China's support for the ailing euro.
+BEIJING German Chancellor Angela Merkel on Thursday urged China to use its influence to persuade Iran to give up its nuclear programme, at the start of a three-day visit when she will also seek China's support for the ailing euro.

-Merkel is expected to make the case for tighter sanctions on Iran, originally proposed by the United States and designed to prevent it from developing nuclear weapons.
-She said she has already had "long discussions" with President Hu Jintao and Premier Wen Jiabao on Iran sanctions.
+Merkel is expected to make the case for tighter sanctions on Iran, originally proposed by the U.S. and designed to prevent it from developing nuclear weapons.
+She said she has already had "long discussions" with President Hu Jintao and Premier Wen Jiabao over Iran sanctions.

 "If we talk about the European sanctions against Iran, the question is how China can make better use of its influence to make Iran understand that the world must not have another power with nuclear weapons," Merkel told an audience at the Chinese Academy of Social Sciences.

-Merkel said she hoped the U.N.
-Security Council could pass a unanimous resolution on the Iran issue.
+She added that she hopes the U.N.
+Security Council can pass a unanimous resolution on the matter.

-The United States imposed the harshest sanctions on Iran when President Barack Obama, on December 31, signed into law sanctions on transactions involving Iran's central bank.
+The United States imposed the harshest sanctions so far on Iran when President Barack Obama on December 31 signed into law new sanctions on transactions involving Iran's central bank.

 The European Union last week imposed a ban on the import, purchase or transport of Iranian oil.